pranav-kural/products-vectro/README.md

 Basic data ingestion workflow is as follows:

-1. **Vector store configuration**: Merchant configures the vector store provider (Milvus, Pinecone) and provides the required credentials.
+1. **Vector store configuration**: Merchant configures the vector store provider and provides the required credentials.
-2. **Embedding model configuration**: Merchant configures the embedding model provider (OpenAI, Google) and provides the required credentials.
+2. **Embedding model configuration**: Merchant configures the embedding model provider and provides the required credentials.
 3. **Data Configuration**: Merchant can specify custom configurations for loading products data, for example, the number of products to load, the fields to include, products to exclude, etc.
 4. **Data Ingestion**: The app will start the data ingestion process in the background.
 It will collect products data from the Shopify Admin API, pre-process the data, generate embeddings using the specified model, and store the embeddings in the vector store.